dalong0514/readnotes/20200201读书笔记/2020080PHP_and_MySQL_Web_R01.md

 ### 02. Creating a Sample Application: Bob’s Auto Parts

 One of the most common applications of any server-side scripting language is processing HTML forms.
 You’ll start learning PHP by implementing an order form for Bob’s Auto Parts, a fictional spare parts company.
-You can find all the code for the examples used in this chapter in the directory called chapter01 on the CD-ROM.

 Creating the Order FormBob’s.
 HTML programmer has set up an order form for the parts that Bob sells.
 This relatively simple order form, shown in Figure 1.1, is similar to many you have probably seen while surfing.
 Bob would like to be able to know what his customers ordered, work out the total prices of their orders, and determine how much sales tax is payable on the orders.

 Notice that the form’s action is set to the name of the PHP script that will process the customer’s order.
 (You’ll write this script next.)
 In general, the value of the action attribute is the URL that will be loaded when the user clicks the Submit button.
 The data the user has typed in the form will be sent to this URL via the HTTP method specified in the method attribute, either get (appended to the end of the URL) or post (sent as a separate message).